espressif/esp-at/docs/en/AT_Command_Set/Wi-Fi_AT_Commands.rst

   - **<country_policy>**:

-    - 0: will change the county code to be the same as the AP that the {IDF_TARGET_NAME} is connected to.
+    - 0: Will change the county code to be the same as the AP that the {IDF_TARGET_NAME} is connected to.
-    - 1: the country code will not change, always be the one set by command.
+    - 1: The country code will not change, always be the one set by command.

   - **<"country_code">**: country code.
 Maximum length: 3 characters.
 Refer to `ISO 3166-1 alpha-2 <https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2>`_ for country codes.
   - **<start_channel>**: the channel number to start.
 Range: [1,14].